emcuttsy/monoglot-anxiety/content/english/blog/how-i-passed-the-goethe-b2-german-exam-with-a-nearly-perfect-score.md

 And that's really just a big load of crap, because I barely "studied" and still earned a nearly perfect score.

 Cramming isn't the way.
 Period.
 If you're actually a B2 German speaker, you shouldn't need to cram.
-And you can become a B2 German speaker without doing anything much more complicated than watching a bunch of TV and talking to people once in a while.
+Luckily, <a target="_blank" href="https://www.monoglotanxiety.com/blog/what-is-comprehensible-input-language-learning/">comprehensible input is the key to language aqusition</a> — not grammar drills.
+So you can become a B2 German speaker without doing anything much more complicated than watching a bunch of TV and talking to people once in a while.
+Neat, huh?

 *Note: Some of the links in this post are affiliate links.
 If you make a purchase via an affiliate link, I receive a small commission at no extra cost to you.*